 Notice that the vinyl windows are purposely oversized a little.
 This allows for natural shrinkage of the vinyl over time.
-If you purchased window twist locks, gathers will be present until the shrinkage occurs.
-You should distribute the excess into several small gathers (rather than one large gather) in order to achieve a proper seal.

 Note: If a tighter seal between the side cover and the plywood drip edge is desired, foam weather stripping (available at local hardware store) can be used.
 To install, adhere the foam to the drip edge at the grommet line and drive the screws through it when securing the side cover.